 Shoulder Impingement Syndrome

-Additional symptoms include:
+symptoms of shoulder impingement include:

-Reduced range of motion
+- Reduced range of motion

-Weakness in the shoulder
+- Weakness in the shoulder

 - Minor pain that does not dissipate while resting

 - Sudden, sharp pain when using the arms